Jignesh Mevani rearrested in Assam for ‘assaulting’ officials after securing bail in ‘defamatory’ tweet case

-Shortly after being granted bail in a ‘defamatory’ tweet case on Monday, Gujarat MLA Jignesh Mevani was rearrested in Assam for ‘assaulting’ officials, news agency PTI reported.
+Confirming the arrest, Barpeta Superintendent of Police (SP) Amitava Sinha said a case (81/2022) was registered on the basis of a complaint filed at the Barpeta Road police station by a woman police inspector from Kokrajhar on April 21 — the morning after Mevani was arrested from Gujarat’s Banaskantha district.
+“He is currently in police custody in Barpeta Road and will be produced in court within 24 hours,” he said.

+Mevani allegedly “misbehaved, used slang words and touched her (the woman police officer) inappropriately,” Assam Special DGP (Law and Order) GP Singh told The Indian Express.
+“The case is now under investigation,” said Singh.

-An MLA supported by the Congress, Mevani was booked under the IPC Sections related to voluntarily causing hurt, assault or criminal force to deter public servant from discharge of his duty and others, the police said.
+Mevani has been booked under IPC Sections 294 (obscene acts and songs in public place), 354 (assault or criminal force to woman with intent to outrage her modesty), 353 (assault or criminal force to deter public servant from discharge of his duty), and 323 (voluntarily causing hurt).

-Last week, Mevani was arrested by Assam Police in connection with an allegedly defamatory tweet against Prime Minister Narendra Modi.
-A local court in Assam’s Kokrajhar district granted him bail on Monday.
-Following this, his lawyers however had said they suspected that another case had been filed against the MLA in neighbouring Barpeta district and that he was likely to be re-arrested.

-Manoj Bhagawati, head of the Congress’s legal cell and part of the team assisting Mevani, too had said they had information that another case has been filed in Barpeta.
-“It is unlikely that he will be released,” Bhagawati said.
+In her complaint, the woman police officer has said that Mevani “uttered slang words” at her while they were in the government vehicle, on the way from Guwahati airport to Kokrajhar on April 21.
+When she asked him to “behave properly”, he got “agitated and used most slang words,” she has said.

+“He pointed finger towards me, tried to frighten me, and pushed me on my seat with force.
+He thus assaulted me during the execution of my legal duty of being a public servant and outraged my modesty by touching me inappropriately while pushing,” she has said in her complaint.
+According to the FIR, two other police officers, including Surjeet Singh Panesar, Additional SP (HQ) Kokrajhar, were present in the government vehicle.

 🗞 Subscribe Now: Get Express Premium to access our in-depth reporting, explainers and opinions 🗞️